jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

 - Public virtual interfaces allow for direct routing into AWS’s public services.
 - Key requirement: Your device must support Border Gateway Protocol (BGP) and BGP MD5 authentication.

+> To connect to services such as EC2 using just Direct Connect you need to create a private virtual interface.
+However, if you want to encrypt the traffic flowing through Direct Connect, you will need to use the public virtual interface of DX to create a VPN connection that will allow access to AWS services such as S3, EC2, and other services.
+Direct Connect in itself does not provide encryption in-transit.

 ![image](https://user-images.githubusercontent.com/15995686/173286279-cc5571dc-fdeb-4c36-9836-d8006d5cf648.png)